Article Badge Image

 Contents

-Whether you’re buying a single-family home, a townhouse, or a condominium, your home is your biggest asset.
-So it only makes sense to buy homeowners insurance.
+Whether buying a single-family home, a townhouse, or a condominium, your home is your biggest asset.
+So, it only makes sense to purchase homeowners insurance.

-Homeowners insurance is required when financing a house through a mortgage company or bank.
-But even if you own your house outright or pay for a house with cash, you still need insurance.
+Homeowner insurance is required when financing a house through a mortgage company or bank.
+But even if you own your home outright or pay for a house with cash, you still need insurance.

 Homeowners insurance protects your asset in the event of a covered peril.

-These include windstorms, fire, theft, and water damage due to a broken appliance or pipe.
-There’s peace of mind in knowing you have coverage to repair or rebuild your home after massive damage.
+These include windstorms, fire, theft, and water damage from a broken appliance or pipe.
+Knowing you have coverage to repair or rebuild your home after massive damage is peace of mind.

 But unfortunately, homeowners insurance isn’t cheap